oktadev/okta-blog/_source/_posts/2022-02-28-shopping-app-with-node-minio.md

 alt:"Home page"
 width:"800" %}{: .center-image }

 The app needs several entry points such as login, register, forgot-password and unlock.
-We will specify the configuration of the sign-in widget in each of these handlebars with the appropriate `flow:<entry point>` option.
-The `flow` config option is new in the sign-in widget and it's currently in beta.
+We will specify the configuration of the Sign-In Widget in each of these handlebars with the appropriate `flow:<entry point>` option.
+The `flow` config option is new in the Sign-In Widget and it's currently in beta.

 ### Login page